mollyj13/Articles/Articles.md

 >An historic moment

 ## Singular Indefinite Articles - **a & an**
 **A & an** are the indefinite articles.
-They show that the speaker doesn’t know how much of something there is.
+They show that the speaker hasn't identified a specific item.

 >
 For example: **“a car.”**